Alisha138/CodeAlpha_To_Do_List/README.md

-# CodeAlpha_To_Do_List
+# Cognorise_To_Do_List
 # Overview
 A simple To-Do List application built with JavaScript, HTML, and CSS.
-This application allows users to add and remove tasks efficiently.
+This application allows users to add, edit and remove tasks efficiently.
 It utilizes local storage to persist tasks across page reloads.
 # Features
-- Add new tasks.
+- Add new tasks
+- Edit ewisting tasks
-- Remove tasks from the list.
+- Remove tasks from the list
-- Persist tasks in the browser's local storage.
+- Taka are stored in local storage, so they persist even after refreshing the page
 - Responsive design for mobile and desktop views.
 # Technologies Used
 - HTML for creating the structure of the to do list.